qkzk/fm/development.md

       would require another crate.
 - [x] non ascii char support. ie graphemes.
 Simply use a vec of chars and collect it when needed.
 - [x] Fix: / (slash) in newfile, newdir crashes the app with strange errors.
 Use sanitize_filename
+- [x] goto relative path.
+Look for directory in current path
+- [x] keeps searching for same result with f.

+  When a search is made (/),

+  - if the user completes (TAB) and Enter, only this file can be found.
+  - if the user doesn't complete but Enter immediatly, we can find any file containing this name.

+    The user can search from next element with f.

 ## TODO